Managing modular contracts

 What is Modular Procurement?

 Modular procurement is a procurement model that breaks what would traditionally be a large, monolithic contract into several shorter-term, lower dollar amount contracts.
+When combined with human-centered and agile practices, it can mean allowing those who use your services to use portions of the new software faster.

 Of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful.
 The Standish data showed that 52% of the large projects were “challenged,” meaning they were over budget, behind schedule or didn’t meet user expectations.
 The remaining 41.4% were failures — they were either abandoned or started anew from scratch.